Stray

 3. 2012 in your Pocket is the third book - a compressed version of the most compelling material in ‘Beyond 2012’, plus a few extra items, and was published in the USA and UK in 2009, Sweden in 2011 and the Netherlands in 2012.

-4. The fourth title is Mysteries of the Long Count - A Discussion of the 13-Baktun Era vesus the 20-Baktun Era.
+4. Mysteries of the Long Count - A Discussion of the 13-Baktun Era vesus the 20-Baktun Era.
 It was privately published in 2013 and starts out to rectify a misconception about the Maya Long Count calendar, but ends up discovering a solution to some of the til-now-insoluble massive date inscriptions from Coba and Yaxchilan.
+Published in a limited edition of 36 copies.
+However, the entire text is available online at http://www.diagnosis2012.co.uk/13baktunversus20.pdf

-5. The fifth title is Mendip Madness - Transporting the Whack-Jobs of Ciderland (2017).
+5. Mendip Madness - Transporting the Whack-Jobs of Ciderland (2017).
 This is a compilation of humourous true stories about the colourful characters of Somerset that Geoff meets in his job as a bus driver.

 ANTHOLOGIES: Stray has contributed articles to anthologies such as the bestselling book, The Mystery of 2012: Predictions, Prophecies and Possibilities (2007) (published in Indonesian, Italian, Portuguese, Spanish and Greek versions); also 2013!
 The Beginning is Here (2011) and Mysteries of the Ancient Past - A Graham Hancock Reader (2012).

-CHARTRES VIDEO: Another project completed in 2017 was The Chartres Labyrinth Mystery.
+CHARTRES LABYRINTH PROJECT: Another project, stage one of which was completed in 2017, was The Chartres Labyrinth Mystery.
 This was a project that started in 2006 with the object of "cracking" the secret of how the Chartres labyrinth "cusps" were used as a calendar to calculate and predict the date of Easter.
-The 11-year project was finalised into a talk in 2017, which was given at the Green Gathering and Sunrise festivals, then the Glastonbury Positive Living Group.
+The 11–year project was summarised in a talk in 2017, which was given at the Green Gathering and Sunrise festivals, then the Glastonbury Positive Living Group.
 It was also performed at the 2018 Glastonbury Symposium and the Convention of Archaeology and Earth Mysteries.
-The Glastonbury PLG talk can be seen here: https://youtu.be/1bbL0tu7adc and for a better quality, the Glastonbury Symposium talk can be ordered on DVD on the Symposium website, here: http://www.glastonburysymposium.co.uk/videos.html To date, this has not been made into book form and probably won't be.
+The Glastonbury PLG talk can be seen here: https://youtu.be/1bbL0tu7adc and for a better quality, the Glastonbury Symposium talk can be ordered on DVD on the Symposium website, here: http://www.glastonburysymposium.co.uk/videos.html In the Covid–19 lockdown, work started on writing the study up, into book form.
+A final visit to Chartres in 2023 and consequent discoveries allowed the second and final stage of the project to be completed.
+The whole 17–year study will be published as a book in June 2024.
+A short talk on it was combined with a short tunnel talk for the Mysterious Universe Conference in September 2023, but the video is not available.
+A full-length talk was given on the completed project at the Dorset Mysteries Group in March 2024. it will also be given at R.I.L.K.O. on June 28th 2024 https://rsh.anth.org.uk/contact/ and at The Glastonbury Symposium https://glastonburysymposium.co.uk/speakers/ on July 27th 2024.

 DOCUMENTARIES, SHOWS and ARTICLES: Geoff has appeared in documentaries such as 2012: The Odyssey; Timewave 2013; 2012 - An Awakening; 2012 - Mayan Prophesy and The Shift of the Ages; 2012, The Beginning, and Time of the Sixth Sun.
 He has also appeared on Edge Media TV (Sky Channel 200) several times, and has been interviewed by Whitley Streiber for the Unknown Country show, and for Graham Hancock's website, and many other shows.
-Geoff has also written numerous articles for various magazines including Southern Circular, HERA, Salvia Divinorum magazine, Caduceus, New Dawn and the Hermes Journal.
+Geoffwas interviewed on BBC Radio Bristol in 2017 and has also written numerous articles for various magazines including Southern Circular, HERA, Salvia Divinorum magazine, Caduceus, New Dawn and the Hermes Journal.

 CLASSIC MOTORCYCLES: